open-toast/gummy-bears/README.md

 ## Expediter

-As of version 0.6.0, this project also publishes [Expediter](https://github.com/open-toast/expediter) type descriptors.
+As of version 0.6.0, this project also publishes native [Expediter](https://github.com/open-toast/expediter) type descriptors.
 Expediter provides a superset of the Animal Sniffer binary compatibility checks and comes with its own Gradle plugin.

 ## License